不求谌解

 const hasFruit = true;

-When dealing with predicate functions (functions that return a boolean value), it can be annoying to name the variable after the named function.
+When encountering predicate functions (functions that return a boolean value), naming the variable after the named function can be a bit annoying.

 const user = {